 These have been successfully used in many application domains, among them: 3D-shape identification, image recognition, text classification, time-series analysis, remote sensing, or control and robotics – see this review for more information.

-However, despite the literature showing that ELMs are a promising approach for audio, most ELM reviews/surveys do not showcase audio applications.
-After a non-exhaustive investigation (email me if your work is not in this list!), we identified two main areas where ELMs have been successfully applied: i) speech emotion recognition [2, 3], and ii) music audio classification [4, 5, 6].
+It is interesting to see that, despite the literature showing that ELMs are a promising approach for audio [2, 3, 4, 5, 6, 12], most ELM reviews/surveys do not showcase audio applications.
+After a non-exhaustive investigation (email me if your work is not in this list!), we identified two main areas where ELMs have been successfully applied: i) speech emotion recognition [2, 3], and ii) music audio classification [4, 5, 6, 12].
 And, interestingly, these studies report that ELMs achieve results on par with SVMs.

-When regarding the speech emotion recognition works [2, 3]: these set X to be a feature vector composed of, e.g.: MFCC, pitch-based features, or openSMILE features – complemented with their delta features across time frames.
-And for the music audio classification case: X is also a set to be a feature vector composed of, e.g.: ZCR, RMS, loudness features, MFCCs, or pitch and rhythm descriptors.
+In order to understand how ELMs are used for audio applications, let’s first take a look to the speech emotion recognition works [2, 3].
+These generally set X to be a feature vector composed of, e.g.: MFCC, pitch-based features, or openSMILE features – complemented with their delta features across time frames.
+But for the music audio classification case, the input setup can vary a little bit [4, 5, 6].
+Although X is also a set to be a feature vector, it is generally composed of different features – e.g.: ZCR, RMS, loudness features, MFCCs, or pitch and rhythm descriptors.
 Therefore, previous audio works basically used ELMs as a classifier that builds on top of a (hand-crafted) feature vector.

 Frequently asked questions